masoudhashemi/streamlit_form/reports/reports_first_report/report.md

 ----------------

-## Description: Please select the type of cuisine you prefer the most
+## Description: Please select your favorite type of meat

-Question -- Which type of cuisine do you prefer?
+Question -- What is your favorite type of meat?

     Answer -- B: Beef

 ### Detailed Questions:
-- How often do you eat Mexican food?: nope
+- Do you prefer your meat cooked a certain way?: nope

-- How spicy do you like your Italian food?: nope
+- Do you have any dietary restrictions related to meat?: nope